simone-lungarella/foptility/README.md

 </ul>

 <h2> How to use</h2>
-Execute a <strong> POST </strong> request to the exposed endpoint: <i> https://foptility.herokuapp.com/foptility/transform/json</i> and provide a <strong>JSON</strong> well-formatted containing all required parameters.
+Execute a <strong> POST </strong> request to the exposed endpoint and provide a <strong>JSON</strong> well-formatted containing all required parameters.
 The provided JSON must be wrapped in <i>parameters</i> object and must contain:
 <ol>
   <li>Filename associated with the required PDF (ChecklistMateriePrime.pdf, ControlloPulizie.pdf, LavorazioneProdottoFinito.pdf, TracciabilitaMateriePrime.pdf, TracciabilitaPianteESemi.pdf, TracciabilitaProdottoFinito.pdf).</li>